 470-20-55-9G In this Case, the inducement offer includes the form (cash) and amount (\$1,000) of consideration required to settle the principal pursuant to the conversion privileges provided in the terms of the existing debt instrument.
 Under the existing conversion privileges, the remaining settlement value of \$600 can be settled in any combination of cash and shares.
 If \$400 (\$1,400 total cash payment - \$1,000 principal) of the conversion premium is settled in cash, then the inducement offer must provide for at least 5 shares (\$200 remaining conversion premium ÷ \$40 share price) of Entity A's common stock to provide the same form (cash and shares) and at least the same amount of cash and shares that would have been provided under the conversion privileges of the existing instrument.
 Because the inducement offer illustrated in Case D includes 10 shares, it would satisfy the criterion in paragraph 470-20-40-13(b).
-The fact that the inducement offer eliminates the volume-weighted average price formula contained in the existing conversion privileges and instead offers a specified amount of cash and shares does not affect whether the inducement offer includes the amount of consideration issuable under the existing conversion privileges because Entity A would use the fair value of its common stock as of the offer acceptance date to calculate the amount of cash payable and shares issuable under the conversion privileges in the existing instrument.
+The fact that the inducement offer eliminates the volume-weighted average price formula contained in the existing conversion privileges and instead offers a specified amount of cash and shares does not affect whether the inducement offer includes the amount of consideration issuable under the existing conversion privileges because Entity A would use the fair value of its common stock as of the offer acceptance date to calculate the amount of cash payable and shares issuable under the conversion privileges in the existing instrument in accordance with paragraph 470-20-40-13A(a).

-Principal

-Cash \$ 1,000

-Conversion premium

-Any combination of cash and shares with a total value of \$600.
-If \$400 of the conversion premium is settled in cash, then the conversion premium would be settled as follows:

-Cash and \$ 400

-Shares (a) 5 shares

-Consideration Issuable Pursuant to Inducement Offer

-Cash and \$ 1,400

-Shares 10 shares

-(a) Number of shares issuable pursuant to existing conversion privileges is computed as follows:

-Value of 40 shares (40 shares × \$40 per share as of the offer acceptance date) \$ 1,600

-- Face amount - \$ 1,000 -

-Value of conversion premium \$ 600 -

-Value of conversion premium \$ 600

-Amount of conversion premium settled in cash - \$ 400

-Value of conversion premium to be settled in shares \$ 200 -

-Value of conversion premium to be settled in shares \$ 200

-÷ Price per share (as of the offer acceptance date) ÷ \$ 40

-Number of shares issued to satisfy conversion premium 5 shares
+Consideration Issuable Pursuant to Existing Conversion Privileges Principal Cash \$ 1,000 Conversion premium Any combination of cash and shares with a total value of \$600.
+If \$400 of the conversion premium is settled in cash, then the conversion premium would be settled as follows: Cash and \$ 400 Shares ^(a) 5 shares Consideration Issuable Pursuant to Inducement Offer Cash and \$ 1,400 Shares 10 shares (a) Number of shares issuable pursuant to existing conversion privileges is computed as follows: Value of 40 shares (40 shares x \$40 per share as of the offer acceptance date) \$ 1,600 - Face amount - \$ 1,000 Value of conversion premium \$ 600 = : Value of conversion premium \$ 600 Amount of conversion premium settled in cash \$ 400 Value of conversion premium to be settled in shares 200 value of conversion premium to be settled in snares \$ 200 = Value of conversion premium to be settled in shares \$ 200 ÷ Price per share (as of the offer acceptance date) ÷\$ 40 Number of shares issued to satisfy conversion premium 5 shares

-··· > Case E: Offer to Settle Convertible Debt Instrument in Shares and Warrants
+•• > Case E: Offer to Settle Convertible Debt Instrument in Shares and Warrants

-470-20-55-9H Assume the same facts as Case C, except that Entity A offers the following consideration (instead of the consideration listed in paragraph 470-20-55-9A):
+470-20-55-9H Assume the same facts as in Case C, except that Entity A offers the following consideration (instead of the consideration listed in paragraph 470-20-55-9A):

 - a.
-40 shares of Entity A's common stock - b.
+Forty shares of Entity A's common stock - b.
 Five warrants (offered as a sweetener).
 Each warrant enables the holder to acquire a share of Entity A's common stock at a fixed exercise price of \$40.
 The warrants are exercisable upon issuance and expire five years after issuance.